 King K's Kite

-- Give each child a kite to decorate with Ks.
+- Give each child a kite graphic and have them decorate it with Ks.

-- Mix up the letter cards (see below), and have the children choose a card one at a time.
+- Mix up the picture cards and have the children choose a card one at a time.

-- Help the children decide if the letter on the card is the letter K (or a lowercase k).
+- Help the children decide if the item on the card begins with the letter K.

-- If the letter is a K or a k, have the children glue or tape the card to the kite.
+- If the item begins with the letter K, have the children glue the card to their kite graphic.

-- If the letter is not a K, discard it.
+- If the item does not begin with the letter K, have the children discard it.

 - Help the children attach the bows to a piece of string, then attach the string to the kite.

-- Allow the “kids of the kingdom” to fly their kites around the castle.
+- Allow the kids of the kingdom to fly their kites around the king while saying the /k/ sound.

 Write the target letter